hjkgrp/starter-hugo-research-group/content/home/slider.md

 # Minimum slide height.
 # Specify a height to ensure a consistent height for each slide.
 # CSS hack from Taneda example site
-height: '300px; background-position:center; background-repeat: no-repeat; background-size: cover'
+height: '300px; background-position:center; background-repeat: no-repeat'

 item: